-Default: 0 (do not print warning message)

-Takes effect: immediately.
+Default: 0 (do not print warning message) Range of valid values: 0 or 1 (flag) Takes effect: immediately.

 SP_ORD_DELAY_RECORDS

 The Read process processes records in batches.
 The size of the batches depends on the number of records in the capture queue.
 If the number of records is large, Read ignores the value of this parameter, and the batches are kept as small as possible.
 If Read is keeping pace with Capture, the size of the batch is approximately the value set by this parameter.